-This year, CAM scholars will be meeting in Prague for the 68th Annual ICA Conference between May 24thand May 28th 2019.
-Working within the 2018 ICA conference theme Voices, CAM scholars are invited to share their research on the constantly evolving relationship between young people and the media.
+In 2019, CAM scholars will be meeting in Washington DC for the 69th Annual ICA Conference between May 24thand May 28th 2019.
+Working within the 2019 ICA conference theme Communication Beyond Boundaries, CAM scholars are invited to share their research on the constantly evolving relationship between young people and the media.

 The Children, Adolescents, and Media (CAM) Division welcomes submissions that concern the role of media in the lives of children and adolescents.
 CAM aims to cover all media and technologies aimed at and/or used by these audiences, as well as the contextual issues surrounding this selection and use.
 CAM’s orientation is interdisciplinary.
 It seeks to contribute to communication theory, and also to psychological, sociological, and critical theories.
 CAM’s approach is multi-methodological.
 It welcomes all theoretical and empirical studies based on quantitative and qualitative research methods.

 Both members and non-members are welcome to submit their scholarship for consideration.
 The deadline for all submissions is 1 November 2018.
 To read the complete Call for Papers and associated policies, submitters are encouraged to visit ICA’s website.

 If you have any questions, please send an email to CAM program planner Nancy Jennings at Nancy.Jennings@uc.edu.
 Thank you for considering the CAM Division as an outlet for scholarship.

 All submissions are handled via ScholarOne.
 As we have done in previous conferences, CAM will continue its process of diversifying the structure of presentation sessions.
 Below are the detailed descriptions of the four types of sessions that CAM will be assembling in Washington.